poshenchang/cis194/README.md

 # CIS 194: Introduction to Haskell - Homework Solutions

 Welcome to the repository for homework solutions for the [CIS 194: Introduction to Haskell](https://www.seas.upenn.edu/~cis194/spring13/) course.
-According to the [official Haskell documentation](https://www.haskell.org/documentation/), CIS 194 is a thorough, practical guide for Haskell beginners.
+According to the [official Haskell documentation](https://www.haskell.org/documentation/), CIS 194 is a thorough, practical guide for Haskell, guiding learners from the basics to advanced features of the language.
 This repository contains my solutions to the homework assignments of the course.

 ## Repository Structure